GrinonBarrett/Taksidos/Lore Notes.md

 ## Places

 ### Alnuskogs
 A place between places.
 A world primarily dominated by alder forest, though there do seem to be some carrs.
 It is perpetually dusk and fog shrouds the view of the distance.
-A few creatures live here, but is primarily inhabited and guarded by the Alderolves.
-The realm itself can function as a through space between other wooded lands in other worlds.
+A few creatures live here, but is mostly inhabited and guarded by the Alderolves.
+The realm itself can function as a through space between wooded lands in other worlds.

 ## Notes for running various creatures